Home > Seaview Lodge & Restaurant Review

-Seaview Lodge – Petite, elegant, friendly, with old-style charm.
+Seaview Lodge & Restaurant – Petite, elegant, and friendly, with old-style charm.

-The most convenient place to stay along the western esplanade, and only 800m from downtown, is spread over 2 whitewashed colonial-era buildings.
-Most rooms are along the side, with limited views of anything, but comfortable and spacious enough, with a subtle Fijian décor.
+The most convenient hotel to stay at along the western esplanade, close to downtown, is spread across two whitewashed colonial-era buildings.
+Most rooms are along the side and offer limited views, but are comfortable and spacious enough with a subtle Fijian décor.
 Better are those on the second floor that face the sea and abandoned jetty from the substantial balcony.
-Adding to the appeal in all rooms are the king-sized bed and overhead fan.
-There is no beach nearby, but a walking path parallels the sea to the town centre, and the English-style garden is particularly quaint.
+Adding to the appeal in all rooms are the king-sized beds and overhead fans.
+There is no beach nearby, but a walking path parallels the sea to the town center, and the English-style garden is particularly quaint.

 - Location: Along Vuna Road, the western esplanade, in Nuku’alofa on the main island.
-About 800 from the town centre and 40 minutes from the airport.
+About 800m from the town center and 40 minutes from the airport.

-- Guests: All welcome, but it doesn’t cater that well for families, e.g. extra single beds are not allowed in any rooms.
+- Guests: All are welcome, but it doesn’t cater that well to families, e.g. extra single beds are not allowed in any rooms.

 - Beach: It faces the sea but there is no beach anywhere in or around Nuku’alofa.
-The closest serviceable beach is at Ha’atafu, on the far western tip, about 19km away.
+The closest serviceable beach is at Ha’atafu, on the far western tip, about 20 km away.

 - Views: Good direct sea views from rooms at the front, but nothing worthwhile from those along the sides.

-- Wi-Fi Internet: Free for guests throughout the hotel.
+- Wi-Fi: Free for guests throughout the hotel.

 - Phone: (676) 26903